binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 `psmsf` then replaces any instances of `\x` with `0x`.

-`psmsf` then passes the cleaned up `reverse_tcp` shellcode to a function
-([`generate_powershell_script`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L83-L103)) that embeds it into a PowerShell script that is going to become the main part of our payload.
+`psmsf` then passes the cleaned up `reverse_tcp` shellcode to a function called [`generate_powershell_script`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L83-L103) that embeds it into a PowerShell script that is going to become the main part of our payload.

 That code looks like the following, I have added the annotations to help you understand how it works: